Meet one-half of the Raving Frog duo

-As the eighties rolled by, the action moved to the London clubs of The Cross, Bagleys and Turnmills.
+As the eighties rolled into the nineties, the action moved to the London clubs of The Cross, Bagleys and Turnmills.
 There were also many illegal raves.
-In Essex there was Hollywoods in Romford, part time home to the legendary Clockwork Orange teams with DJs such as Danny Gould, Andy Manston, Jeremy Healy, Brandon Block, Alex P and Lisa Loud.
-By this time, Cronelli was spending his weekends clubbing and hunting for new House music releases, in a love for the music that has been formative all his life.
+In Essex there was a new Romford club called Hollywoods, part time home to the legendary Clockwork Orange.
+This club regularly booked DJs such as Jeremy Healy, Brandon Block, Alex P and Lisa Loud.
+By this time, Cronelli was spending his weekends clubbing and hunting record shops for new House music releases, in a love for the music that has been formative all his life.

-This love and knowledge of music meant Cronelli was often asked to DJ at parties, but was too much of a ‘party boy’ to take the role seriously.
+This love and knowledge of music meant Cronelli was often asked to DJ at parties, although he was too much of a ‘party boy’ to take the DJ role seriously.